fsharp/fsharp.org/machine-learning/index.md

     * [F# Neural Networks with the RProvider and Deedle](http://sergeytihon.wordpress.com/2013/11/18/f-neural-networks-with-rprovider-deedle/)

+ *  [Vulpes](https://github.com/SpiegelSoft/Vulpes) - A machine learning app using a deep belief network and connecting to the NVIDIA GPU unit using [Alea.cuBase] (http://blog.quantalea.net/).

  * [Encog Machine Learning Framework](http://nuget.org/packages/encog-dotnet-core/) - An advanced neural network and machine learning framework.
 Encog contains classes to create a wide variety of networks, as well as support classes to normalize and process data for these neural networks.
 Encog trains using multithreaded resilient propagation.
 Encog can also make use of a GPU to further speed processing time.
 A GUI based workbench is also provided to help model and train neural networks.